roguehistory/Hist_Digh3814/content/en/week/7/instructions.md

 A good annotation draws connections between what you've read and other things you've read/heard/experienced.
 I explicitly encourage you to connect what you read in this class with what you're reading/doing in other classes.
 Also add anything you read or anything interesting you find to your Zotero library.

 ### Do

+_I do not necessarily expect you to complete all of these, because you are all coming to this class with different levels of digital ability.
+These are listed in order of difficulty.
+Push yourself until you get stumped._

 - to do